 Part A. Financial reporting requirements

 By 15 February of each year following the Effective Date, the Implementing Partner shall provide the Commission with a complete set of unaudited financial statements of the previous calendar year.
-The Implementing Partner shall prepare those financial statements made from the perspective of the EU Guarantee and on the basis of the latest data available to the Implementing Partner.
+The Implementing Partner shall prepare those financial statements from the perspective of the EU Guarantee and on the basis of the latest data available to the Implementing Partner.
 The Implementing Partner shall prepare those financial statements in accordance with the accounting rules as adopted by the Accounting Officer of the Commission, which are based on the International Public Sector Accounting Standards (IPSAS).
 The Commission communicates these accounting rules and any amendments thereof in advance to the Implementing Partner.
 The financial statements shall comprise the following information:

 statement of financial performance;